raylib-libreria-open-source-para-hacer-videojuegos

 }

-As we can see, it has not been necessary to add a long list of dependencies, or use a complex graphics engine.
-We only need to add the dependency to raylib and the “skeleton” code necessary to run it in our application is really simple.
+As we can see, there was no need to add a long list of dependencies or use a complex graphics engine.
+We only need to add the dependency to raylib and the necessary “skeleton” code to run it in our application is really simple.

-The project has a large library of examples that document the main functions of the library.
-These can be executed directly from the web, thanks to raylib’s compatibility with HTML5.
+The project has an extensive library of examples that document the main functions of the library.
+These can be run directly from the web, thanks to raylib’s compatibility with HTML5.
 They are available at https://www.raylib.com/examples.html.

 raylib-3d-example

-In its ten years of development, raylib has received numerous awards, including prestigious awards from well-known companies, such as Google and Epic Games.
+In its ten years of development, raylib has received numerous recognitions, including prestigious awards from well-known companies such as Google and Epic Games.

 Raylib is complemented by a wide collection of very interesting libraries from the same author, such as raymath for mathematics, raudio for sound playback, or raygui for creating UIs, among others.

-The project is excellently documented, with the examples we have mentioned above being noteworthy, as well as the “Cheatsheet” available at this link.
+The project is excellently documented, with notable examples as mentioned earlier, as well as the “Cheatsheet” or “summary sheet” available at this link.